ClimateImpactLab/energy-code-release-2020/0_make_dataset/climate/README.md

 * We construct yearly Australian climate data with the following definition of year: July t to June t + 1.
 * We use a shapefile for Italy which includes San Marino and the Holy Sea.

-The code and shapefiles in this directory demonstrate how we address non-standard definitions of country boundaries and years when aggregating and compiling aggregated daily gridded climate data.
+The code and shapefiles in this directory demonstrate how we construct our climated data, accounting for non-standard definitions of country boundaries and years when aggregating and compiling aggregated daily gridded climate data.

 ## Directory File Structure